Since July 2019, Email DLP has implemented the following sending limits per tenant or per user.

 [ Error Message ] We detected an unusual rate of unsolicited emails coming from [you/your organization].
 To protect our users from spam, emails from [you/your organization] have been blocked.
 [You/Your organization] will not be automatically unblocked.
 For further assistance, please contact the system administrator.

-[ Info ] This restriction is applied when an abnormal number of suspicious emails are detected.
+[ Details ] This restriction is applied when an unusual number of suspicious emails is detected.

-To remove the restriction, users must stop sending the relevant emails and admins should contact HENNGE One Technical Support (Important notes on removal).
+To remove the sending restriction, stop the relevant email sending by the user and have the admin contact HENNGE One Technical Support.

 Emails sent during the restriction will not be resent.

-The sender must resend to the recipients listed in the NDR.
+The sender must resend the email to the recipients listed in the NDR.

 2.4